 - Add canned tuna to casseroles and salads.

-- Add shredded cheese to sauces, soups, omelets, baked potatoes, and steamed vegetables.
+- Add shredded cheese to sauces, soups, omelets, baked potatoes, and vegetables.

-- Eat yogurt on your cereal or fruit.
+- Eat yogurt with your cereal or fruit.

 - Add diced or chopped meats to soups, salads, and sauces.